January 19, 2010 by admin

 The Executive Board of Baltibrew shall consist of all currently elected Officers of Baltibrew.
 The Executive Board will coordinate all Baltibrew activities both public and private over the course of the year.
 The Executive Board will receive all concerns, proposals, and issues from members at large and will ensure that the concerns, proposals, and issues are addressed in a timely fashion and in accordance with the Charter/By-laws.
 Issues regarding actions to be taken on behalf of the club will result in a recommendation to be voted upon by the club as a whole.

-Baltibrew Officers serve from February of the election year to February of the following year.
-The officers are tasked with upholding the bylaws of the club, continuing the mission of the club as delineated within the charter, and are expected to set an example of what it means to be an exemplary member of the club by encouraging participation, communication, and camaraderie amongst members.
+Baltibrew Officers serve the calendar year (January through December) following their election.
+Officers are tasked with upholding the bylaws of the club, continuing the mission of the club as delineated within the charter, and are expected to set an example of what it means to be an exemplary member of the club by encouraging participation, communication, and camaraderie amongst members.

-Requirements and responsibilities for running for and holding office:
+Requirements and responsibilities to run for and hold office:

-Meetings will be held once per month at a time and location noted on the club website.
-All meetings must take place within Baltimore City limits.
-This does not limit group brews or other events from occurring outside of Baltimore City limits.
+Meetings will be held once per month at a time and location noted on baltibrew.org.
+All meetings should take place within Baltimore City limits.
+This does not limit group brews or any other club-related events from occurring outside of Baltimore City limits.

 All attendees are required to sign in at each meeting, identify themselves as either a member or non-member, and whether or not their dues are currently paid to the best of their knowledge.
 Non-members who have attended three (3) meetings without having paid dues will be contacted by the Treasurer to do so.